WorkloadAutomation/ibm-workload-automation-docker-compose/README.md

 ## Limitations

 The owner of all product files is the wauser user, thus the product does not run as root, but as wauser only.
-Do not perform the login as root to start processes or execute other commands such as Jnextplan, otherwise it might create some issues.
+Do not perform the login as root to start processes or execute other commands such as JnextPlan, otherwise it might create some issues.

 Limited to amd64 and Linux on Z platforms.